pinecone-io/pinecone-ts-client/README.md

 ## Productionizing

-**Note:** The Pinecone SDK is intended for server-side use only.
-Using the SDK within a browser context can expose your API key(s).
-If you have deployed the SDK to production in a browser, please rotate your API keys.
+The Pinecone Typescript SDK is intended for server-side use only.
+Using the SDK within a browser context can **expose your API key(s)**.
+If you have deployed the SDK to production in a browser, **please rotate your API keys.**

-If you are ready to take a JavaScript application to production where raw performance is the overriding concern, you can set the environment variable `PINECONE_DISABLE_RUNTIME_VALIDATIONS="true"` to disable runtime argument validation in the Pinecone client.
-Runtime validations are used to provide feedback when incorrect method options are provided, for example if you attempt to create an index without specifying a required dimension property.

-These runtime validations are most helpful for users who are not developing with Typescript or who are experimenting in a REPL or notebook-type setting.
-But once you've tested an application and have gained confidence things are working as expected, you can disable these checks to gain a small improvement in performance.
-This will have the most impact if your workload is upserting very large amounts of data.